pometry-archive/companies_house_scraper/README.md

 It uses python and scrapy.

-You need to set the Authorization headers inside the tutorial/spiders/*.py files #
+You need to set the API KEY to the API_KEY_COMPANIES_HOUSE variable inside tutorial/spiders/cohoPscSpider.py

-You also need to set the companies numbers without headers file, by default it reads and will scrape 1 company.
+You also need to set the companies numbers without headers file.
+I have added a list of companies.

 We have a list of companies but it may not be upto date.